ImanCahyahafidz2610312018/Temperature-Converter-kelompok-7-/README.md

 Simple Calculator with Menu
 ---
 ## 3. Project Description
-The Temperature Converter is a mini application designed to convert temperature values between different measurement scales Celsius, Fahrenheit, and Kelvin.
-The program allows users to input a temperature value along with its original unit, then automatically calculates and displays the equivalent value in the other unit selected.
-This project demonstrates the practical application of basic programming concepts such as input handling, arithmetic operations, conditional logic, and (if applicable) simple user interface design.
-It serves as an introductory exercise in building functional, real-world tools using fundamental programming skills.
+Simple Calculator with Menu is a simple calculator program that allows users to perform basic mathematical operations, namely addition, subtraction, multiplication, and division.
+This program displays an operation option menu, then asks the user to enter two numbers to be calculated according to the selected operation.
+The program will continue to run repeatedly (looping) until the user selects the Exit option to exit.
+This project also implements error handling (error handling) especially for the case of division by zero, so that the program does not stop suddenly (crash) when the error occurs.
+Through this project, programming concepts such as switch structure, arithmetic operator, branching (if), and looping are applied directly in a functional program.
 ## 4. Objectives
 This project is designed to apply the following programming concepts:
 - Variables